KorfLab/spitfire/README.md

 	scp -r username@spitfire.genomecenter.ucdavis.edu:/share/korflab/project/whatever .

-## Best practices for sharing spitfire ##
+## Best practices ##

+### RAM ###

 RAM is the hardest resource to share.
 A good rule of thumb is never use more than half of the total RAM.
-Since there is 256G RAM, never run jobs that take more than 128G.
+Since there is currently 256G RAM, never run jobs that take more than 128G.
 If you need to use more than 128G, discuss with Ian first so we can warn other users.
+If you have no idea how much RAM your process is using, run `top` or `htop` and examine the memory usage.

+### CPU ###

 CPU is easily shared but you should still be cognizant of how much you are using.
 There are 64 CPUs and you shouldn't use more than half (32) at a time.
 However, if you have some kind of rush job, you can use all of them if you `nice` your jobs to reduce their priority.

-## /share/korflab ##
+In fact, if you want to be a good lab citizen, you will `nice` all of your jobs.
+To `nice` your job, simply put precede your command with the word `nice`.

+### Storage ###

 Looking at the cluster topology, it should be clear that spitfire doesn't store any of your files directly.
 It has access to